 SCHOOL HOUSES REPORT 2014

-The School Houses Working Group has now reported to the Parish Council that the preferred option is for the sale of School Houses at an appropriate time.
+The School Houses Working Group reported to the Parish Council that the preferred option was for the sale of School Houses at an appropriate time.

 An open meeting took place on the 21st May in the Parish Hall to discuss this report.